Reduction for branching multiplicities: Proof of the main theorems

-We come back to our setting with $c(\bbv)\neq 0$.
 In the previous subsection, we computed the canonical class of a relative Schubert variety, and we now express $Y(\bbv)$ as a fibered product of two relative Schubert varieties and explain how to deduce the canonical class of $\Pi$.

 Fix reduced expressions $\bv$ and $\bhv$ of $v$ and $\hv$ respectively, and let us use Definition~\ref{def:bott} for $v$ and $\hv$.
 We define $\bcY_\hbv^G$ from $\bcY_\hbv$ in a way similar to what we did for $\cY_\hv^G$ from $\cY_\hv$.
 We have morphisms: